ronen567/just-the-docs/docs/neural-networks.md

 ## Introdcution

-This post introduces Deep Learning, which a branch of Machine Learning.
-Bassically both use the same building blocks, but Deep Learning, (DL), a denser architecture which achieves better performance for complicated problems.
+This post introduces Deep Learning, which is a branch of Machine Learning, using similar building blocks but in a denser architecture which can achieves better performance in complicated problems.
 Let's show that.

 Figure 1 depicts the the scheme of Logistic Regression prediction model.
 Observing the scheme from its left side, the input data set consists of n elements \\(x_1-x_n\\), multiplied by n weights \\(w_1-w_n\\).
 The weighted inputs are sumed, together with the bias input b.
 Then this sum is activated by a sigmoid, which is a non linear function, used for binary decision.
 The sigmoid output, a, is here the predicted decision value , \\(\hat{y}\)).
 The weights and bias values are determined in the Training phase.